Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative

 - Affirm the beliefs of the base that supported Bush

 The quote by Krauthammer served as the model for the definition of the umbrella term of derangement syndrome.
 (Note: Krauthammer recently wrote a syndicated column, in which he appeared to be unapologetic for coining the phrase and was supportive of the TDS incarnation.)

 In addition, considering that derangement syndrome is an umbrella term, other (unfortunately) forms of this affliction have been “diagnosed."

 Obama Derangement Syndrome

 New president, same rhetoric.
 Even after Barack Obama became president, Bush Derangement Syndrome was still a political disease.
 First, many who evoked it used it to deflect criticism aimed at Bush for his handling of the Great Recession.
-The sarcastic call of “Blame Bush” for the economic problems and the political backlash caused by the wars against terrorism and in Iraq and Afghanistan were the symptoms.
+The sarcastic call to “Blame Bush” for the economic problems and the political backlash caused by the wars against terrorism in Iraq and Afghanistan were the symptoms.
 About this time, Bush Derangement Syndrome accusers started to shift their tactics.
 They lashed out at the new president and his policy while trying to preserve the previous one’s legacy.

 Eventually, rhetorical attacks led to the debunked belief that Obama wasn’t born in Hawaii.
 Instead, some stated he was born in Indonesia or Kenya and that his birth certificate was forged.
 This came to be known as the Birther Movement.
 The attacks from these birthers got ugly, demeaning, and personal.
-Moreover, downright racist when the rhetoric including accusations he was part of the Black Panther and/or was a secret Muslim.
+Moreover, downright racist when the rhetoric included accusations he was part of the Black Panther and/or was a secret Muslim.

 In the midst of this political climate, a new form of derangement syndrome was born.
 Blame Jon Stewart for that.
 The Daily Show’s former anchor/host uttered this back in 2009.
 It was a direct response to the birther movement.
 It was humorous, and in many cases, to the point—considering the ludicrous measures some of these birthers, Tea Party members and other critics took.